education.vic.gov.au

 Observable signs – take appropriate action

-• make contact with parents or carers as per below
+• the school must make contact with parents or carers as per below.

 Make contact with parents and carers

-Whenever the Concussion Recognition Tool 5 is used to assist with the identification of a suspected concussion, parents and carers must always be contacted and the following actions taken:
+The Concussion Recognition Tool 6 is used to assist with the identification of a suspected concussion.

-• the parent or carer should be contacted and informed of the injury and told that a concussion is not suspected based on use of the Concussion Recognition Tool 5
+• must contact and inform the parent or carer of the injury, including that a concussion is not suspected based on use of the Concussion Recognition Tool 6

-• the parent or carer may wish to collect the student from school.
+• can allow the parent or carer to collect the student from school

 Following a confirmed concussion, schools may need to make reasonable adjustments, guided by the student’s treating team, including: